The Junior Group is Back!

 The Grange Players is the only amateur dramatics group in the local area that supports a dedicated junior group for young talent who are passionate about theatre.

-The junior group starts every Tuesday at 6:30pm during term time at the Grange Hall in Southam, and is run by Ashley Foster, Doreen Johnson and Liza Foster.
+The junior group starts every Tuesday at 6:30pm during term time at the Grange Hall in Southam, and is run by Ashley Foster and Liza Foster.

 Junior Group Performances